akihikodaki/dts/test_plans/generic_flow_api_test_plan.rst

 4) invalid queue ID::

+    testpmd> flow validate 0 ingress pattern eth / ipv6 src is 2001::3 dst is 2001::4 tc is 6 hop is 60 / tcp src is 32 dst is 33 / end actions queue index 16 / end
     testpmd> flow create 0 ingress pattern eth / ipv6 src is 2001::3 dst is 2001::4 tc is 6 hop is 60 / tcp src is 32 dst is 33 / end actions queue index 16 / end

    it shows "Caught error type 11 (specific action): cause: 0x7ffc7bb9a338,